DrakeRyzer/DrakeSW5E/Starships/Equipment/Weapons/Starship Weapons/index.md

 | Slug railgun              |13,500 cr    |1d12 kinetic  | 1500/6000 ft.   | 2 | 17  | Precise |
 | Turbolaser   		    	|14,000 cr    |2d6 energy    | 900/3600 ft.    | 2 | 13  | — |

-### Tertiary Starship Weapons
+## Tertiary Starship Weapons

-When installing a tertiary weapon to a size Tiny ship, reduce the reload number by half.
+When installing a tertiary weapon to a size Tiny starship, reduce the reload number by half.

-When installing a tertiary weapon to a size Medium ship, double the reload number.
+When installing a tertiary weapon to a size Medium starship, double the reload number.

-When installing a tertiary weapon to a size Large Ship, quadruple the reload number.
+When installing a tertiary weapon to a size Large starship, quadruple the reload number.

 |Name|Cost|Damage|Range|Reload|Properties|
 |:---|---:|:---|:---|:---|:---|